Rose Bowl (stadium): Major soccer tournaments

 The Rose Bowl is one of two stadiums to have hosted the FIFA World Cup finals for both men and women.
 The Rose Bowl hosted the men's final in 1994 and the women's final in 1999.
 (The only other stadium with this honor is the Råsunda Stadium near Stockholm, Sweden, which hosted the men's final in 1958 and the women's final in 1995.)
 Both Rose Bowl finals were scoreless after double extra time and decided on penalty shootouts; Brazil beating Italy in the 1994 FIFA World Cup Final 3-2, and the United States beating China in the 1999 women's final 5-4.

 The Rose Bowl also hosted group stage matches of the Copa América Centenario in 2016.
 It also hosted several matches including the final of the 1984 Olympics men's soccer tournament.
 It has also regularly featured CONCACAF Gold Cup matches including two finals.

 The Rose Bowl was a candidate to host matches during the 2026 FIFA World Cup, but FIFA selected SoFi Stadium instead.
-The Rose Bowl will be a venue during the 2025 FIFA Club World Cup and the 2028 Summer Olympics.
+The Rose Bowl was a venue for the 2025 FIFA Club World Cup and will host knockout matches for the 2028 Summer Olympics, including the gold medal matches.